 First, let’s establish one thing: Are you actually trying to sell a few more products before the end of the year, or are you just hoping to leverage the holidays to reach your audience in a meaningful way?

 If you are hoping to increase sales revenue during the final weeks of the year, here are a few tips that will help your products soar to the top of newsfeeds everywhere:

-- Capitalize on weekday (and early) shoppers.
-Typically, shoppers visit eCommerce sites on the weekends, but during the holiday season, all bets are off, according to Marketing Land.
+Capitalize on weekday (and early) shoppers.
+Typically, shoppers visit eCommerce sites on the weekends, but during the holiday season, all bets are off.
 Make sure you incentivize shoppers who are trying to cross off a few people from their list on a Tuesday.
 Nielsen’s 2015 research also indicated that shoppers are starting to shop as early as September, so you’re no longer confined to Black Friday and beyond.

 Are you trying to stay relevant among all the other promotional holiday content?
 Here are a few tips that will keep your brand’s content top of mind:

 Ask fans to share their favorite holiday photos, traditions or recipes.
 Engaging with your community in a more intimate, human fashion will help break through the noise.
 Fans will recognize that your company respects and celebrates many traditions, and values the ones honored by their fan base.